rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

 To configure the Key Broker to point to a 3rd-party KMIP-compliant Key Management Server:

-1. Copy the KMIP server’s client certificate, client key and root ca certificate into `/opt/kbs/configuration/` on the Key Broker
+1. Copy the KMIP server’s client certificate, client key and root ca certificate to the Key Broker system

 2. Change the ownership of these files to `kms:kms`

     ```shell
-    chown kms:kms /opt/kbs/configuration/*
+    chown kms:kms <path>/*
     ```

 3. Configure the variables for kmip support as below